Careers: Computational linguistics

 - Programming.
 The department of Computer Engineering and Computer Science offers a series of courses beginning with CECS 100 (Critical Thinking in the Digital Information Age) and CECS 174 (Introduction to Programming and Problem Solving).
 For self-study, try programming books specially aimed at linguists, such as Michael Hammonds’ books on Perl and Java, or Bird et al.’s book on Python.
 There are also many free online courses such as EdX’s Python course.

 - Math and statistics.
 Computational linguistics often uses statistical methods.
-LING 301 (Research Methods) provides a basic introduction to statistics; there is also more advanced coursework available in other departments.
+LING 301 (Introduction to Research Methods) provides a basic introduction to statistics; there is also more advanced coursework available in other departments.
 In addition, programming requires some math background; CECS 174 has the prerequisites of CECS 100 and MATH 113, 122, or 123.

 - Linguistics.
 The most relevant courses for computational linguists are those that deal with structural aspects of language (syntax, semantics, phonology, phonetics), usage patterns and variation (sociolinguistics, discourse), psycholinguistics, and research methods (including corpus linguistics).